-Point Attractors offer the possibility of predictability since it is clear what the endpoint This is considered to be is supposed to be. motivating and removes the uncertainty of distraction or stalling when choosing between competing alternatives.
+Point Attractors offer the possibility of predictability since it is clear what the endpoint is supposed to be.
+This is considered to be motivating and removes the uncertainty of distraction or stalling when choosing between competing alternatives.

-When complex systems, such as human beings, are constrained by the operation of a Point Attractor, it represents an attempt to impose a closed system on a naturally opensystem.
+When complex systems, such as human properly. beings, are constrained by the operation of a Point Attractor, it represents an attempt to impose a closed system on a naturally opensystem.
 For instance, a deadline might motivate us to work toward it, but our plans might be sent off course when a key team member falls ill.
-The short-coming of the Point Attractor is that it underestimates complexity and can lead to myopic and inflexible behavior in the face of rigidity of the point and pendulum attractors, change - including denying that the goalposts have moved.
-We have concluded that goal both over-recommended setting is and uncritically accepted in career counseling as a solution to individuals' career development of the benefits challenges.
-One of understanding human behavior through the lens of complexity is to appreciate that goal setting is actually an attempt to tame complexity and that it fails more frequently than its advocates generally acknowledge (e.g., Bright & Pryor, 2012).
+The short-coming of the Point Attractor is that it underestimates complexity and can lead to myopic and inflexible behavior in the face of change - including denying that the goalposts have moved.
+We have concluded that goal both over-recommended setting is and uncritically accepted in career counseling as a solution to individuals' career development One of the benefits challenges. of understanding human behavior through the lens of complexity is to appreciate that goal setting is actually an attempt to tame complexity and that it fails more frequently than its advocates generally acknowledge (e.g., Bright & Pryor, 2012).

 The second simplest form of Attractor is the Pendulum or Periodic attractor.
 As its name suggests, this describes a system that oscillates between two defined points, like a pendulum.
-Clients who tend to dichotomize their thinking black-and-white categories into can be described as captured in the pendulum attractor, as can clients who reduce career decisions to two competing alternatives.
+Clients who tend to dichotomize their thinking into black-and-white categories can be described as captured in the pendulum attractor, as can clients who reduce career decisions to two competing alternatives.